srydell/fmdetect/README.md

-# ftdetector - A `constexpr` filetype matcher #
+# fmdetect - A `constexpr` framework detector #

-`ftdetector` is a dead simple and **very** fast way of matching contents of a file to a string, specifically meant for filetype detection.
+`fmdetect` is a dead simple and **very** fast way of matching contents of a file to a string, specifically meant for framework detection.
 It can for example be used to identify usage of a library in a file to set specific options in an editor (example with vim below).

 ## Installation ##